kerrychu-zen/pii_recognition/docs/development.md

 ```

 ## Setting up the Python environment <a name='dev-python'></a>
-Install Python 3.7 and then `poetry` package. `poetry` is a dependency management tool.
-If you have multiple Pythons running, I recommend `pyenv` for version management.
+Install Python 3.7 and pip install `poetry` package. `poetry` is a dependency management tool.
 ```
 pip install --user poetry
 ```
-Install ML libraries and Flask dependencies using `poetry`.
+Install ML libraries dependencies and Flask using `poetry`.
 Make sure the installation happens in the root directory.
 ```sh
 poetry install
 ```
-Activate the virtual environment and use this command starting a poetry shell.
+Activate the virtual environment.
 ```
 poetry shell
 ```